ddevault/Craft.Net/README.md

 Dependencies
 -----------

-Craft.Net depends on the following tools and assemlies, which are included in the repository:
+Craft.Net depends on the following tools and assemblies, which are included in the repository:

 * [IKVM](http://www.ikvm.net/) is used to work with Java-like encryption.
 * [BouncyCastle](http://www.bouncycastle.org/) is also used for encryption.